mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 [Scott Adams' advice on 'goals vs systems'](https://www.amazon.in/How-Fail-Almost-Everything-Still/dp/0241003709) was an eye-opener for me.
 Goals are just a means to an end.
 They're not the end in themselves.

 Instead of creating goals, we need to create systems: something we execute repeatedly, over and over again.
 The critical word here is 'repeatedly'; the benefits of a system compounds over a long run.
-The more boring and predictable a system is, the better.
 For a system to endure, it needs to be consistent.
+The more predictable and boring a system is, the better.

-> Aside: The words `systems`, `habits`, `routines`, `practices`, `rituals`, `frameworks` etc. are all synonyms for me.
+> Aside: The words 'systems', 'habits', 'routines', 'practices', 'rituals, 'frameworks' etc. are all synonyms for me.
 I use them interchangeably.

 I'm not going to regurgitate what Scott Adams has already said in his book, but I'll give a few examples of systems that have worked for me:

-1. Financial systems: Someday, I'll do a deep-dive on these, but for now, I'll just briefly mention them: diversifying income streams, regular SIP investing, creating an emergency fund, creating a succession plan (will), getting insured (health & term/life), and saving on taxes.
+Financial systems: Someday, I'll do a deep-dive on these, but for now, I'll just briefly mention them: diversifying income streams, regular SIP investing, creating an emergency fund, creating a succession plan (will), getting insured (health & term/life), and saving on taxes.

-2. Productivity systems: Our productivity is a mostly function of two things:
+Productivity systems: Our productivity is a mostly function of two things:

 * Our ability to pick the right problem to solve.
 Some systems that apply here: thinking about leverage, <@TODO>.
 * Our ability to lower the mean time to resolution (MTTR).
 Some systems that have been useful to me in this regard: letting simplicity win, conquering fear, maximizing energy, and maximizing focus.

 > Aside: Yes, these systems may seem a bit "out there" (for lack of a better word).
 I'll expound more on them in the coming sections.
 Stick with me, it's well worth it.
 Read on.